jacobx1/JenJakeWedding/_front_page/location.md

 The ceremony and reception will be held at [Nashoba Valley Winery](https://nashobawinery.com/) on __August 25, 2018__

-The ceremony will be held outdoors, at the gazebo.
+The ceremony will be held outdoors.
 Following the ceremony, the reception is inside the pavilion.
 The attire suggestion is [daytime semiformal/dressy casual](http://mentalfloss.com/article/80325/what-7-wedding-dress-codes-really-mean).
 There won't be much walking, but make sure you have comfortable shoes for dancing!

 Don't forget to [RSVP!](https://schwind.us/#front_page-rsvp)